choctawhatchee-basin-alliance/wq-dashboard/wq-dashboard/www/parmcomphowto.md

 <img src='parmcompplotex1.png' style='width: 20%; display: block; margin: 0 auto;'>
 <br>

 <p>The time series plot can also be summarized by means for different time periods.
-Available options are by day, week, month, or year.
-Confidence intervals (95%) are provided for the time period summaries if sufficient values are available.</p>
+Available options are by day or year.
+Confidence intervals (95%) are provided for the time period if year summaries are selected.</p>

 <p>Sub-tabs can be expanded or minimized by clicking the arrows on the top right.</p>